 If you notice your fur baby panting when it's hot out, you might want to bring them to someplace cooler.
 You can also drop a couple of ice cubes in their water bowl.

-Pro tip: Never shave your cat in the summer.
+Pro tip: Unless otherwise advised by your veterinarian, never shave your cat in the summer.
 Their coat helps regulate their body temperature by the air held between their coat and their skin.
 Remove that barrier and they lose an important cooling (and heating in the winter) mechanism.

 "Fur acts as a thermal regulator to slow down the process of heat absorption." - James H. Jones, University of California at Davis.